rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 This will create both needed directories.

 You also need a directory where our sites are going to be.
-This can be anywhere, but a good way to keep things organized is to create a directory called "sub-domains".
-To decrease complexity, put this in /var/www: `mkdir /var/www/sub-domains/`.
+This can be anywhere, but a good way to keep things organized is to create a "sub-domains" directory.
+Put this in /var/www: `mkdir /var/www/sub-domains/` to decrease complexity.

 ## Configuration